MatthewBrophy/seattle-web-012819/08-intro-to-orms/README.md

 - db/task_listr.db
 - lib/tasks.rb & lib/tasks_app.rb
 - Rake
-  - Creating a new rake task - `rake -T`
+  - Creating a new rake task

 ```
 A task belongs to a user and has some content - must have user_id